 "Stem Cell Fraud" looks into a doctor who claims he can treat cerebral palsy.
 "Marine Brothers" looks at brothers who are serving together in Afghanistan.
 "The Most Expensive Food in the World" looks into the truffle business.

-"Groupon" looks into the popular Internet company.
+"Groupon" looks into the popular Internet company and profiles its CEO Andrew Mason.
 "Qatar" examines the prosperous Middle Eastern country that has remained calm as the Arab Spring rocks the region.
 "Jake" profiles a young math and science prodigy.